 And this isn’t interpreted to mean that you’re greedy or arrogant.
 It doesn’t reflect on your character negatively.
 Instead, being on the top of a hierarchy is something to aspire to.
 The fact that that your being on top requires other people to be on the bottom is of no concern.
 The pleasures and comforts of being on the top are things that we should enjoy without qualms.

 Meanwhile, the existence of hierarchy itself — the idea that we must live in a world where some people have so much and others have so little — is never questioned.
 I think there’s a nearly-invisible American value here that I would like us to talk more about.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.